 Hedgerow and Grass Margin Stewardship Program

-Native trees and shrubs are planted on Delta farms through the Hedgerow Stewardship Program.
-These hedges provide year-round wildlife habitat along field edges.
+The Hedgerow Stewardship Program promotes the planting of native trees and shrubs on farmland.
+The loss of biodiversity across the globe is occurring at unprecedented rates with habitat loss being a primary driver.
+Enhancing farmland with natural habitats is essential for reversing this trend.
+Hedgerows provide year-round wildlife habitat along farm field margins and contribute to increasing habitat connectivity across agricultural landscapes.
 Over half of the bird species found on a typical piece of farmland can be attributed to hedgerows, even though the hedges may comprise only a small portion of the available habitat.
+The Hedgerow Program covers the full cost of establishment including plant material, planting, installation of drip irrigation and mulching.
 Hedgerows provide a number of benefits, including:

 - Providing habitat for a diversity of songbird and raptor species